-The careful management of risk has been subject to Internal Audit review this year and resulted in a strong assurance rating.
+The careful management of risk has been subject to Internal Audit, in accordance with Public Sector Internal Audit Standards.
+Deloitte, our internal auditors, concluded that the classification of assurance for risk management in 2017-18 is 'substantial assurance'.
 Our Audit and Risk Assurance Committee also maintained an overview of the effectiveness of risk management arrangements.

 Financial management is based on a framework of regular management information and a set of clear financial procedures, outlined within the organisation's Finance Handbook.
 Review of management information involves regular budget monitoring and reporting.
 Comparison of spend against budget is reposted to Management Team every month and to the Audit and Risk Assurance Committee on a quarterly basis.
 Our project management approach also requires all project managers to develop detailed budgets, which are reported on monthly at Management Team.
+Our internal auditors have provided substantial assurance for our budgetary control and fixed assets and moderate assurance for our banking and cash management processes.

 I also take issues around fraud and maladministration very seriously.
-We have in place policies on whistleblowing, anti-fraud, code of conduct and complaints.
+We have in place policies on whistleblowing, anti-fraud, code of conduct and complaints - all have been overhauled this year and are incorporated into a rolling schedule for review.